Cute Executive Officer

 Cute Executive Officer (幼女社長, Yōjo Shachō) is a Japanese comedy manga series by Odeko Fujii.
 It has been serialized online via the website Curazy Manga since January 2018 and has been collected in three tankōbon volumes by Kadokawa Shoten.
 It is also available on Kadokawa Shoten's ComicWalker website.
-An original net animation (ONA) anime adaptation by Project No.9 premiered in January 2021, with a second season premiering in 2023.
+An original net animation (ONA) anime adaptation by Project No.9 premiered in January 2021, with a second season airing from July to September 2023.